s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 ~~~~

 where `PipeIn a` would be the port where the evaluating process on the slave node
-would send its result through to the corresponding `PipeOut a` on the master node.
+send its result through to the corresponding `PipeOut a` on the master node.
 Note that we here encode a \enquote{stream} of some `a` with `SendPort (Maybe a)`:
 For types with singular values, we just request one value.
 And on types like e.g.
 a list `[a]` we expect multiple singleton lists `Just [a]`,